 This indicator considers the number of complaints closed at each stage as a percentage of the total number of complaints closed at the same stage.
-During 2022/23, we closed 73% of all Stage 1 complaints within 5 working days and 32% of all Stage 2 non escalated complaints were closed within 20 working days.
+During 2023/24, we closed 58% of all Stage 1 complaints within 5 working days and 29% of all Stage 2 non-escalated complaints were closed within 20 working days.
 Charts outlining this performance are included in Appendix 5.
-The Patient Experience Team continues to work to improve performance against the 20 working day timescale.
+The Patient Experience Team continues to work to improve performance against the 20-working day timescale.
 Additional support has been provided to support workload.
-Responding to complaints requires the involvement of our clinical staff that remain exceptionally busy following the Covid-19 pandemic.
-The on-going clinical pressures mean that the time clinicians have available to them to respond to the issues raised in complaints is reduced and can mean that they are unable to respond within normal timescales.
+Responding to complaints requires the involvement of our clinical staff, on-going clinical pressures mean that the time clinicians have available to them to respond to the issues raised in complaints is reduced and can mean that they are unable to respond within normal timescales.